Paleochora

 This beach is to be found on the Trahili isthmus, 4 kilometres from Paleochora (perhaps five from town centre to car park).
 Trahili is an isthmus about a mile long rather like a smaller scale version of the isthmus carrying the town.
 The beaches are known as Grameno and Mammeno.

-although a parasol is desirable.
+On the western side of the isthmus, it is mainly sandy.
+The first beach has parasols and a taverna and is 100% textile.
+Walking further along, there is a nice sandy bay which was mainly naturist and very relaxed.
+Good to swim from, a little secluded with dunes behind.
+Some bushes and trees provided shade, although a parasol is desirable.
 Walks along the water's edge were enjoyable.
 There is a third, smaller bay (which my reporters had to themselves) but it is difficult to swim from there, as there are rocks in the water.
 This report dates from June 2006.

 A report from May 2004 suggests that the Trahili beaches offer much more scope and acceptance of nudity than earlier reports suggested.
-Travel past the beach turning for 200 metres to a lay-by with a telephone kiosk, and almost immediately two or three excellent small coves are available, virtually along side, yet hidden from the road.
+Travel past the beach turning for 200 metres to a lay-by with a telephone kiosk, and almost immediately two or three excellent small coves are available, virtually alongside, yet hidden from the road.
 A minimum of textile traffic was endured with no great problem.
-At the end of the peninsula on and behind the two smaller beaches, innumerable opportunities exist within the dune-like terrain, for nude sunbathing.
+However, in May 2013 this area appeared to be dominated by the Houmas restaurant and nudity would not be possible.

 Another report from the summer of 2004 says that the sandy beach (take the road between the greenhouses) is fine for nudism during the week, but overrun by campers at the weekend.
+A visit in May 2013 found a signpost to Grameno beach but no road between greenhouses.

 Krios